Current as of: 2009 (a) For purposes of this section:

 (4) Assurance that all participating providers of breast cancer and cervical cancer screening are in compliance with national and state quality assurance legislative mandates.

-(d) The Department of Public Health shall provide unserved or underserved populations, within existing appropriations and through contracts with health care providers: (1) Clinical breast examinations, screening mammograms and pap tests, as recommended in the most current breast and cervical cancer screening guidelines established by the United States Preventive Services Task Force, for the woman's age and medical history; (2) a sixty-day follow-up pap test for victims of sexual assault; and (3) a pap test every six months for women who have tested HIV positive.
+(d) The Department of Public Health shall provide unserved or underserved populations, while giving priority consideration to women in minority communities who exhibit higher rates of breast cancer and cervical cancer than the general population, within existing appropriations and through contracts with health care providers: (1) (A) Clinical breast examinations, (B) screening mammograms, which shall include, where possible, tomosynthesis, (C) pap tests, and (D) tests for human papillomavirus, as recommended in the most current breast and cervical cancer screening guidelines established by the United States Preventive Services Task Force, for the woman’s age and medical history; and (2) a pap test every six months for women who have tested HIV positive.